abakah-joey/Digital-Marketing-Campaign-Analytics/README.md

 TOOLS USED
  * MySQL, Excel, Power BI

-* DATA UNDERSTANDING
+DATA UNDERSTANDING
  * The project uses three core tables:
-  a. campaigns – campaign details, objectives, budgets, and timelines
+   * campaigns – campaign details, objectives, budgets, and timelines
-  b. ad_performance – impressions, clicks, revenue, and cost
+   * ad_performance – impressions, clicks, revenue, and cost
-  c. platforms – monthly active users and platform characteristics
+   * platforms – monthly active users and platform characteristics

   * Each table was designed with appropriate data types, keys, and constraints to ensure referential integrity and accurate analysis.